The Kolmogorov-Zakharov Model for Optical Fiber Communication: Introduction

 \section{Introduction}

-This paper studies the power spectral density (PSD) and the probability distribution of a signal propagating according to the one-dimensional cubic nonlinear Schr\"odinger (NLS) equation.

-A PSD known as the Gaussian noise (GN) model has been proposed for optical fiber communications \cite{inoue1992phase,poggiolini2012gn}.
-The GN model results from a first-order perturbation approach to four-wave mixing in the NLS equation \cite{inoue1992phase}.

-Although the GN model has appeared in the fiber-optic communications literature, there also exists a satisfactory and well-developed theory of the PSD for nonlinear dispersive equations in the context of wave turbulence in mathematical physics.
+\IEEEPARstart{T}{his} paper studies the power spectral density (PSD) and the probability distribution of a signal propagating according to the one-dimensional cubic nonlinear Schr\"odinger (NLS) equation, which serves as a model for fiber-optic communication channels.
+A PSD known as the Gaussian noise (GN) model has been proposed for optical fiber communications \cite{inoue1992phase,poggiolini2012gn}, resulting from a first-order perturbation approach to four-wave mixing in the NLS equation \cite{inoue1992phase}.
+Although the GN model has appeared in the fiber-optic communications literature, there also exists a satisfactory and well-developed theory of the PSD for nonlinear dispersive equations in the context of wave turbulence in mathematical physics, and this theory forms the foundation for this paper.

 From a mathematical point of view, the main idea of this approach to PSD can be broadly abstracted as follows.
 Suppose that a probability measure at the input $z = 0$ of a partial differential equation (PDE) describing signal evolution in distance $z$ is given.
-We are interested in finding the probability measure at $z=\const L>0$.
+We are interested in finding the probability measure at some $z>0$.
 First, all $n$-point moments of this probability distribution at $z = 0$ are found.
-For reasons that are explained in Section~\ref{sec:energy-mechanisms}, one has to work with cumulants in place of moments, which are in one-to-one relation with one another.
+For reasons that are explained in Section~\ref{sec:energy-mechanisms}, it is convenient to work with cumulants in place of moments, which are in one-to-one relation with one another.
 Then, a hierarchy of differential equations is obtained that governs the evolution of cumulants in distance.
-Under certain assumptions, this hierarchy is truncated at some order $n$, ignoring the influence of higher-order cumulants.
-This turns the original infinite-dimensional functional problem into a finite-dimensional differential system for a set of scalar parameters, which is subsequently solved to obtain cumulants at distance $z = \const L$.
-Finally, cumulants at $z=\const L$ are combined to obtain the probability measure at $z = \const L$.
-The aim of wave turbulence theory is to study energy distribution in the frequency domain via PSD, a 2-point cumulant.
+Under certain assumptions, this hierarchy is truncated at some order $n$, ignoring the influence of higher order cumulants.
+This turns the original infinite-dimensional functional problem into a finite-dimensional differential system for a set of scalar parameters, which is subsequently solved to obtain cumulants at distance $z > 0$.
+Finally, cumulants at $z$ are combined to obtain the probability measure at $z$.
+The aim of wave turbulence theory is to study energy distribution in the frequency domain via the PSD, a 2-point cumulant.
 As a result, the emphasis is heavily placed on correlation function; nevertheless the idea is useful to obtain information on higher-order statistics.